-Resume Tips for Recent Graduates
+Resume Tips Recent Grads recent graduates

-Shannon herrmann headshot 2022Your resume is more than likely the first impression you make on a potential employer.
+Shannon Herrmann headshot 2022Your resume is more than likely the first impression you make on a potential employer.
 When you’re a recent graduate, it’s even more important to craft a resume that successfully translates your accomplishments, accolades, and skills for competitive employment.
 As a recent grad looking for work, there are certain attributes you’ll want to prioritize on your resume, especially if applying to an entry-level position that focuses heavily on educational requirements and graduation dates.

 With endless resume formats to choose from, creating a stand-out resume may seem daunting, but with these helpful hints could make it memorable and impactful.